On existence of canonical $G$-bases: Basic notions about -derivations

 where $n\in\mathbb{N}$.
 For the formal group law $F=\mathbb{G}_m=X+Y+XY$ above formulas are more complicated (see \cite[Example 3.6]{HK1}). \end{example}

 \begin{example} For every formal group law $F(\bar{X},\bar{Y})\in(k\llbracket\bar{X},\bar{Y}\rrbracket)^e$ we have \textit{canonical $F$-derivation}

 Compare with \cite[Example 3.25]{HK}. \end{example}

-\begin{example} Let $\mathfrak{g}=\spe k[\bar{v}]$ be a group scheme over $k$ acting by a group scheme action on $\spe R$.
-That group scheme action corresponds to an $F$-derivation on $R$, where $F$ is the Hopf algebra comultiplication given by $\mathfrak{g}$, see \cite[Remark 3.9]{HK}. \end{example}
+\begin{example} For actions of finite group schemes, which underlying Hopf algebra is defined on $k[\bar{v}]$, we have a natural correspondence with the truncated $F$-derivations for an appropriate $F$ (see Section 3. in \cite{HK}).
+Therefore we are especially interested in group scheme actions of $k$-group schemes of the form $\mathfrak{g}=\spe k[\bar{v}]$ on the scheme $\spe R$.
+By \cite[Remark 3.9]{HK}, such a group scheme action corresponds to an $F$-derivation on $R$, where $F$ is the Hopf algebra comultiplication given by $\mathfrak{g}$. \end{example}